OpenDFM/Image_Edit_Agent/README.md

 # Image_Edit_Agent
-The offical repo for paper "IEA: Amateur-Friendly Conversational Image Editing Agent via Three Stages of Multitask Alignment"
+The official repo for the paper "IEA: Amateur-Friendly Conversational Image Editing Agent via Three Stages of Multitask Alignment"

+## More information
+We will release our paper, data, code, and model checkpoints soon!
+For further information, please send an email to `JamesZhutheThird[at]sjtu.edu.cn`.